 Yes and no. Your principal and 20-25 years of accrued interest are forgiven, but the forgiven balance is now subject to income tax.
 Even if your minimum payments for the last 20-25 years were $0, the total you pay in taxes that year will be well over your original loan balance (Double to triple).

 The only way Uncle Sam will truly forgive your loans is if you qualify for the Public Service Loan Forgiveness (PSLF) program which requires at least a 10-year commitment at non-profit organizations.
-Learn more about the PSLF program and why I changed course.
+Learn more about the PSLF program and why I did not choose to stick with it.

 TIP 7: Demolish Higher Interest Debt First